Pweidemueller/fullRankMatrix/README.md

 fall <- c(0,0,0,0,0,0,1,1,1,1)

 # let's pretend we know how each factor influences the sweetness of a fruit
+# in this case we say that strawberry and summer have the biggest influence on sweetness
 strawberry_sweet <- strawberry * rnorm(10, 4)
 apple_sweet <- apple * rnorm(10, 1)
 pear_sweet <- pear * rnorm(10, 0.5)